Here are the people who make it happen

 Harriet joined Social Finance in June 2015, working mainly in the areas of health, social care, and children’s services.
 She previously worked at Morgan Stanley Investment Management, where she was a member of the sales team and responsible for relationships with financial intermediaries across the UK & Channel Islands.
 Harriet holds a BA in Philosophy & Economics from UCL.

 Ian joined Social Finance in September 2013.
-Prior to joining as an analyst, Ian worked for four years in a policy and research capacity at the Community Development Finance Association supporting the growth of microfinance and social lending in the UK.
-He is currently working on the performance and analysis of the Social Impact Bond in Peterborough and on Social Finance’s financial inclusion work.
-He holds a degree in Economics from Newcastle and a MSc in International Development from the University of Manchester.
+Prior to joining, Ian worked for five years in a policy and research capacity at the Community Development Finance Association supporting the growth of microfinance and social lending in the UK.
+At Social Finance, Ian has led on performance management of the Peterborough Social Impact Bond, managing the multi provider service in all aspects of data reporting, bespoke research pieces and investor relations.
+Ian has also worked on several enterprise advisory projects, in particular specialising in supporting microfinance and financial inclusion organisations who want to achieve scale and access social investment.
+More recently Ian has been involved in Social Finance’s Care and Wellbeing Fund, to develop and promote new models for end of life care.
+He holds a BA in Economics from Newcastle and a MSc in International Development from the University of Manchester.

 Jane Newman - International Director